EdDataScienceEES/tutorial-JessHogg/index.md

 - Try and find the shortest path when considering weight.
 What happens?
 Any changes?

 Degree Centrality

-It a measurement in network analysis that quantifies the number of connections a vertex has.
+Is a measurement in network analysis that quantifies the number of connections a vertex has.
 It is calculated by counting the edges connected to a vertex.
 A higher value suggest that the vertex play a more important role in the network as it has more direct relationships with other vertices indication a greater influence.

 ```r
 # Calculate degree centrality